 - 27.11 ANotice will be posted in the College of all vacancies of full-time positions in the bargaining unit.
 Such notice will be posted for at least five working days.
-At the same time, notice of these vacancies will be sent to the Union Local President and shall be forwarded to the electronic Central Registry, maintained by the Council, where the notice shall remain posted for at least five working days. [website: http://ontariocollegeemployment.ca]. - 27.11 B Where a vacancy of a full-time position in the bargaining unit occurs and is not filled internally, the College will give consideration to applications received from academic employees laid off at other Colleges before giving consideration to other external applicants.
-For the purposes of this article, full-time and current partial-load employees or persons who have been partial-load employees within one month prior to the posting shall be considered internal applicants.
+At the same time, notice of these vacancies will be sent to the Union Local President and shall be forwarded to the electronic Central Registry, maintained by the Council, where the notice shall remain posted for at least five working days. [website: http://ontariocollegeemployment.ca]. - 27.11 B Where a vacancy of a full-time position in the bargaining unit occurs consideration shall first be given to full-time and current partial-load employees or persons who have been partial-load employees within four (4) months prior to the posting.
+These applicants shall be considered internal applicants.

+If the vacancy is not filled internally, the College will give consideration to applications received from academic employees laid off at other Colleges before giving consideration to other external applicants.
 Such consideration shall be given for up to and including ten working days from the date of posting as described in 27.11 A.